 Other pets in the home also need to be considered.
 If you have cats you will need to make sure your new dog is cat tested before bringing them home.
-If you are getting a puppy then you should be able to get them used to having a cat around, although some dogs can still take a disliking to cats.
+If you are getting a puppy then you should be able to get them used to have a cat around, although some dogs can still take a disliking to cats.
 If you have small furries then keep them well away from your new dog, ensure their cage is secure and out of reach.

 Giving your dog time to settle

-It’s important to note that a dog might not settle in right away, they need to time to get used to a new environment.
+It’s important to note that a dog might not settle in right away, they need time to get used to a new environment.
 Don’t expect miracles and for them to behave perfectly right away.
-They may be a little anxious for the first few weeks so try and allow for this and make them feel as comfortable as possible.
+They may be a little anxious for the first few weeks to try and allow for this and make them feel as comfortable as possible.

 Don’t get a new dog if you are planning a holiday

 It’s not a sensible idea to get a new dog if you are planning on going away when you get your new dog.
 They will start to settle into a new place, and then have to deal with being uprooted and separated from you.
 Wait until you have been on holiday and then you can think about bringing a new dog home.